VivekBumb/ml-sports-prediction/README.md

 **ROI Performance:**
 Return on Investment (ROI) increases as model confidence grows, rising from 34.4% at lower thresholds to 45.2% at higher ones.
 A risk vs. reward analysis suggests that the most effective betting strategy occurs at higher confidence levels, where predictions are more reliable.
 Although higher confidence results in fewer games being selected, those games yield more profitable outcomes overall.

-#### Hyperparameter Optimization

-The best-performing Random Forest model used **200 trees**, with the maximum number of features per split set to **√76**, or approximately 9 features.
-The **maximum tree depth** was limited to 10 to control overfitting, and each split required a **minimum of 15 samples**.
-Hyperparameters were optimized using **TimeSeriesSplit** cross-validation to respect the chronological nature of the NFL data.

-**Optimal Configuration:** 200-tree ensemble with √76 ≈ 9 feature selection effectively captures complex NFL patterns without overfitting.

 ### Team Contributions